cl-vlts/vaultis.github.io/index.md

 header:
   title: ANTICIPATING RISK, SAFEGUARDING INNOVATION
   text: >
     Vaultis conducts operational risk assessments that evaluate the real-world impacts of emerging artifical intelligence capabilities.
-Led by renowned experts, our research is grounded in rigorous, objective scientific methods and enables safe AI development.
+Led by renowned experts, our research is grounded in rigorous scientific methods and enables safe AI development.
   action: # action button is optional
     label: LEARN MORE
     url: '#services'